-The return set $r \subseteq N$ satisfies: if an object represented by a node n possibly appears in the return value of m (hence escapes to the caller), then $n \in r$.
-The escape function e describes the ways objects represented by a node might escape from the method invocation other than through the return value. e(n) contains a parameter p if some objects represented by n might be reachable from p. e(n) contains a class name cl if some objects represented by n might be reachable from a static field of cl. e(n) contains an allocation node n{st} if some objects represented by n might be reachable from (instance fields of) a runnable object allocated at st. e(n) contains an invocation statement st if some objects represented by n might be passed as parameters to or appear in the return value of an invocation at st.
+The return set $r\subseteq N$ satisfies: if an object represented by a node n possibly appears in the return value of m (hence escapes to the caller), then $n\in r$.
+The escape function e satisfies: e(n) is non-empty if objects represented by n might escape from the method invocation in some way other than through the return value, specifically, through a parameter, static field, Runnable object, or invocation statement.

 Exceptions.
 To analyze exceptions explicitly, we introduce a sixth kind of node.
-For each invocation statement stthat can throw an exception, the PTE graph contains an exc-return node n{st}^{exc} , which represents exceptions thrown there.
+For each invocation statement st that can throw an exception, the PTE graph contains an exc-return node n{st}^{exc} , which represents exceptions thrown there.
 The transfer function for throw l updates the PTE graph the same way as the copy $l{exc} = l$.
 The transfer function for a skipped invocation statement st of the form $l = l_0.m(l_1, \ldots, l_k)$ is similar to the transfer function for skipped invocation sites in [9, Section 6.1].
-Let st_n be the normal successor of st (i.e., $excns(st, st_n) = \{normal\}$).
-Let st_e be an exceptional successor of st (i.e., any successor other than st_n).
-The PTE graph at $\bullet st_n$ is computed exactly as in [9, Section 6.1].
-The PTE graph at $\bullet st_e$ is computed similarly, except (1) updating outedges of l{exc} to point to n{st}^e , instead of updating outedges of l to point to n{st} , and (2) requiring $st \in e(n{st}^e)$ instead of $st \in e(n{st})$.
+For details, see [8].